FaresMehanna/Linux-Shell/README.md

 * Shell I/O Module : Handles the input and the output in the terminal plus doing processing in the input.
 * Modes Module : Contains different Modes like Interactive or Batch mode.
 New modes can be added later if needed.
 * Signals Handler Module : Handle the needed signals received from the operating system.
-* Memory Manager Module : Implementation of a garbage collector to handle mallocation and freeing of the data.
+* Memory Manager Module : Implementation of a garbage collector to handle allocation and freeing of the data.
 * Executors Module : Implementation of several Executors to execute the user input - as cd, echo, pwd, history, exit and expressions - , Can be expanded if needed.

+## Notes

+* the makefile was taken from [mbcrawfo/GenericMakefile](https://github.com/mbcrawfo/GenericMakefile), Thank you.